-Congratulations to Will and Bryan Hardman of Deep Roots Winery for winning the Trophy for the Best Red Wine of the Year with their Syrah 2014 ( $34) at the 35th edition of the All Canadian Wine Championships!
+Congratulations to Will and Bryan Hardman of Deep Roots Winery for winning the Trophy for the Best Red Wine of the Year with their Syrah 2014 at the 35th edition of the All Canadian Wine Championships!
 The ACWC2016 set another record with 1356 entries from 237 wineries, meaderies and cideries which were reviewed by a panel of 19 accomplished judges over three full days in Prince Edward County, Ontario.
-There were a total of 807 entries from British Columbia which won 313 awards far outdistancing their provincial rival Ontario with 127 awards.
+There was a total of 807 entries from British Columbia which won 313 awards far outdistancing their provincial rival Ontario with 127 awards.

 Deep Roots Winery is located on the high bluffs above the picturesque village of Naramata.
 It is owned and operated by the Hardman family.
 Will Hardman, the fourth generation to live on this property, is the winemaker.
 His father, Bryan, grows and maintains the 21 acres of vineyards.
 The family has continuously farmed at this location for over 95 years – thus the Deep Roots name.
 They are very proud of their heritage and the wines we produce.
 The winery was launched only in 2014 with just over 1,000 cases of wine, most of which were sold from the wine shop.
-The winery has the capacity to produce between 3,000 and 5,000 cases.
+The winery has the capacity to produce between 3,000 and 5,000 cases of BC Wine.

 The ACWC2016 award winning wines